Frequently Asked Questions

 How long it takes for dancers to move through the syllabus depends on their commitment and the number of hours per week they spend training.
 Particularly committed and talented dancers are invited to apply to our competitive Dance Team to ensure they are given extra challenges and achieve a higher level of proficiency at a faster pace.

 *We no longer enter students for examinations.
 This decision was made after many years of experience and deliberation.
 We felt that dancers gain so much through their participation that cannot be tested in an exam.
 We also felt that focusing on standardized testing was keeping us from offering the kind of creative and enriched experience of dance that we felt our students deserved.
-(We still use Acrobatic Arts, The Royal Academy of Dance and ADAPT as the foundation of our technique from year to year.)
+(We still use Acrobatic Arts, The Royal Academy of Dance and ADAPT as the foundation of our dance technique from year to year.)